Masters & PhD Student Resources

 Meet the Director

-Dr. John-Tyler Binfet is an associate professor and the Director of Graduate Programs and Building Academic Retention through K9’s (BARK).
+Dr. John-Tyler Binfet is a professor and the Director of Graduate Programs and Building Academic Retention through K9’s (BARK).

 He has two distinct research streams: 1) the investigation of kindness in school including how children, adolescents, and teachers understand what it means to be kind within a school context; and 2) the effects of canine-assisted interventions on undergraduate student well-being.